jimlind/filmlinkd-java/README.md

 - logged
 - roulette
 - user
-- put filmlinkd in the api request name
 - use the auth keys for the api request stuff
-- put a timeout on the api request stuff
 - test more error states of the api request stuff

 Open Larger Bugs.